 Flowers

-Boutonniere: A small floral arrangement worn on the lapel of a tuxedo or suit jacket.
-The groom, his groomsmen, and close family such as the father of the bride/groom typically wear it at weddings.
+Boutonniere: A small, decorative floral piece that is traditionally worn on the lapel of a suit or tuxedo jacket.
+Typically, boutonnieres are worn by the groom, his groomsmen, and close male relatives such as fathers and grandfathers.

 Reception & Ceremony